5 Recession-Resistant Renovations

 When your siding has seen better days, upgrading it just might be one of the best investments you can make for your home, no matter what the economic climate.
 Since siding functions as a shield for the materials it covers, the better siding you have, the longer those materials are likely to last.
-In 2007, Remodeling Magazine's Cost vs. Value report revealed that installing fiber-cement siding generally recovers over 88% of construction costs in added resale value; this makes upgrading from vinyl or aluminum to fiber-cement the best investment nationwide when it comes to recouping your costs!
+Remodeling Magazine's Cost vs. Value report revealed that installing fiber-cement siding generally recovers over 87% of construction costs in added resale value.
+This makes upgrading from vinyl or aluminum to fiber-cement the best investment nationwide when it comes to recouping your costs!

 Though often the smallest rooms in the house, your bathroom can have a dramatic impact on your day-to-day life.
-Bathrooms also pack quite a punch when it comes time to put your property on the market, and remodeling your bathroom (which recovers 78.3% of construction costs on average) can mean the difference between a home that's sold quickly and one that stays on the market for years.
+Bathrooms also pack quite a punch when it comes time to put your property on the market, and remodeling your bathroom can mean the difference between a home that's sold quickly and one that stays on the market for years.

-According to ServiceMagic.com, an online resource matching homeowners to contractors in their area, the average cost of a bathroom remodel over the last quarter was less than $10,000.
+The average cost of a bathroom remodel over the last quarter was around $10,200.
 Out of a pool of 3,000 homeowners who found their bathroom contractors through SM, 9 out of 10 were not only pleased with their project, but would recommend it to others.
-When you think of the money and resources that get wasted by leaky pipes, dripping faucets, inefficient showerheads, and obsolete toilets and, add the hassle of waiting for mirrors to clear up, waiting for hot water (or running out too soon), and dealing with water pressure problems it's easy to see why so many folks are so happy with their new bathrooms!
+When you think of the money and resources that get wasted by leaky pipes, dripping faucets, inefficient shower heads and obsolete toilets and, add the hassle of waiting for mirrors to clear up, waiting for hot water (or running out too soon) and dealing with water pressure problems it's easy to see why so many folks are so happy with their new bathrooms!

-While not technically a "renovation," an inspection is a sound enough investment in shaky economic times that we had to include it in this list.
+While not technically a renovation, an inspection is a sound enough investment in shaky economic times that we had to include it in this list.
 The beauty of an inspection lies not in what it does for your property, but what it prevents.
-For instance, a chimney inspection and cleaning will often cost somewhere between one and two hundred dollars, where a chimney fire can cost you thousands in property damage.
-Inspections are available for many of your home's systems (roofing, foundation, waterproofing, etc.), and can either identify small problems before they become large, or give you peace of mind that your home is in good shape!
+For instance, a chimney cleaning will often cost around $310, where a chimney fire can cost you thousands in property damage.
+Inspections are available for many of your home's systems (roofing, foundation, waterproofing, etc.) and can either identify small problems before they become large or give you peace of mind that your home is in good shape!

 Change the look and feel of your home!
 Use this link for aHome Remodel